-The sources of N, P, K were urea, triple superphosphate (TSP), muriate of potash (MoP), were applied, respectively.
-Whole amount of urea, the entire amounts of TSP, MoP were applied during the final land preparation respectively as per treatment.
+The sources of N, P, K were urea, triple superphosphate (TSP) and muriate of potash (MOP), were applied, respectively.
+The whole amount of urea, the entire amounts of TSP and MOP were applied during the final land preparation respectively.
+Well rotten cow dung (10 t/ha) was also applied during final land preparation.
 The fertilizers were then mixed well with the soil by spading and individual unit plots were leveled.